 Matador Resources Company is offering 11,666,667 shares of its common stock, and the selling shareholders are offering 1,666,667 shares of our common stock.
 This is our initial public offering, and no public market currently exists for our shares.
+We anticipate that the initial public offering price of our common stock will be between \$14.00 and \$16.00 per share.
 We will not receive any of the proceeds from the sale of shares by the selling shareholders.

-Our common stock has been approved for listing on the New York Stock Exchange under the symbol "MTDR."
+We intend to apply to list our common stock on the New York Stock Exchange under the symbol "MTDR."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 23.
+See "Risk Factors" beginning on page 22.

-PRICE \$12.00 PER SHARE
+PRICE \$- PER SHARE